 It turns out that getting laid off was the best thing that ever happened to me.
 Without my 9 to 5 job holding me back, I’ve since been able to earn more money and work less (with more flexible) hours – which in the end allows me to be home and spend time with my family.

-A description that would be applicable to many of us.
+A description that would apply to many of us.
 So what about the earnings?

-Blogging is another way for writers to make more money
+Blogging is a natural step for writers to make more money

-It is only a matter of choosing a topic that you are absolutely passionate about, and that you will enjoy building from scratch, and then working hard to create a blog that will perhaps generate a reliable and liveable income.
+It is only a matter of choosing a great idea that you are absolutely passionate about and that you will enjoy building from scratch.
+Then you need to start working hard to create a blog that could generate a reliable and livable income for you.

 Is self-publishing more than ebooks?
 Yes, there is definitely more to it than that.